 - Go back to the previous example we gave.
-First the client goes to a bank/financial institution for financial needs at the early stage of the project.
-As an advisory, you would be working for the bank and would facilitate client in providing the maximum value.
+First, the client goes to a bank/financial institution for financial needs at the early stage of the project.
+As an advisory, you would be working for the bank and would facilitate the client in providing the maximum value.

 - You will be negotiating with the clients on debt loads, debt tenors, financial close, and debt pricing.

 - A client will always want the bank to offer maximum debt load, maximum debt tenor, swift financial close, and lowest debt pricing.

 - As an advisor, you need to be involved in intensive financial modeling, run different scenarios, and develop marketing materials (e.g. information memorandum), etc.